mu-se373-190706025/Android-Studio-Installation/README.md

 3-Press the Download Android Studio button.

-4-Press the next and then install.
+4-Press next and then install.

 5-Press the finish button.